 The popularity of Dark Souls, in the face of absurd frustration, comes from an authentic feeling of exploration, the mystery of uncovering deep lore and the complexity of its game mechanics.
 It’s difficult to find anything in this third instalment that hasn’t been meticulously designed not just to challenge you but to be a fiercely memorable and rewarding experience.

-If you are new to the series, imagine a typical fantasy ARPG without any of the safety nets; there are no map markers, no objective reminders, no help – it isn’t even ever possible to pause the game for a breather.
+If you are new to the series, imagine a typical fantasy RPG without any of the safety nets; there are no map markers, no objective reminders, no help – it isn’t even ever possible to pause the game for a breather.
 Friendly NPC allies are few and far between and, for the most part, you won’t have the luxury of having any clue where you’re going or what’s waiting for you.
-But that’s the beauty of dark souls, and while it might not sound appealing to everyone, the game is ready to reward players who put the time in.
+But that’s the beauty of Dark Souls, and while it might not sound appealing to everyone, the game is ready to reward players who put the time in.

-More challenging than defeating fierce enemies or navigating treacherous maps, is uncovering the epic fantasy behind the action.
+More challenging than defeating fierce enemies or navigating treacherous maps, is uncovering the fantasy story behind the action.
 There is a rich, deep story ready to be unearthed if you have the patience to piece together its many scattered fragments.
 The inspiration for this comes from creator Miyazaki who, in a fascinating interview with the guardian at the release of Bloodborne, described his childhood borrowing books beyond his early comprehension and inventing stories from their illustrations.
-Knowing this contextualizes the storytelling techniques of the souls series.
-Determined fans have constructed an entire epic fantasy from vague clues, brief item descriptions of rare items and cryptic NPC dialogue, and in doing so maybe experience a little of the thrill young Miyazaki enjoyed.
+Knowing this contextualises the storytelling techniques of the souls series.
+Determined fans have constructed deep lore from vague clues, brief rare item descriptions and cryptic NPC dialogue, and in doing so maybe experience a little of the thrill young Miyazaki enjoyed.

 There have also been many discussions over the years about the underlying themes of the series.
 The terrifying recurring question of identity and memory loss haunts the first two entries to the series, an eventual and inevitable side effect of the undead curse.
 In a genre saturated with games using long stretches of dialogue and cut scenes to frame their stories, it’s refreshing to see storytelling take a back seat to action, yet still resonate so strongly.